MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 ## Users Identity

 Many sites you and your end-users navigate today have a Login or Register experience where users either create a new login profile or use an existing login.
 That login part itself could be their personal and social accounts, corporate credentials or custom login systems - all of those are various identity providers or IdP for short.
 Power Pages can use many industry standards based Identity Providers.
-Yon can view the fill list here: <link>
+Yon can view the fill list here: <!--link-->

 Any authenticated user on your site after they register or login get a Contact record that represents them.
 Remember that how (Authentication) your login to your site does not dictate what you do (Authorization).
 Think of identity as a key or a digital key card.